OSU-BMBL/deepmaps/docker/README.md

   osubmbl/deepmaps-base bash
 ```

+## Test workflow

-Run the following testing script if you would like to test the DeepMAPS scRNA+ATACseq workflow:
+Run the following testing script if you would like to test [DeepMAPS scRNA+ATACseq workflow](https://github.com/OSU-BMBL/deepmaps/blob/master/scRNA_scATAC_analyses_tutorial.html):

 ```bash
 $ bash /deepmaps/docker/test.sh > test_output.txt
 ```

-The script will download an example data and run DeepMAPS.
-DeepMAPS applies Louvain a graph-based model to cluster cells based on the cell feature reduction matrix which returns from the HGT model, you can check the visualization from `/deepmaps/plot.png`
+The script will:

+1. Download an example dataset
+2. Load and process example data
+3. Run HGT model and clustering
+4. Generate cell-type-specific regulons

+You may check the visualization from `/deepmaps/plot.png` and output logs when the testing script complete.

-Also, you can start with a jupyter notebook if you would prefer working in an interactive UI:
+Also, you can start with a jupyter notebook if you would prefer working on an interactive UI:

 ```bash
 $ docker run -p 8888:8888 \